What are Kidney Stones?

 Also note that this kidney stone/parathyroid table has a different normal range for blood calcium levels in the US compared to most other countries.
 This is because the US measures calcium in different units than most other countries.
 This is like measuring distance in miles or kilometers.
 It doesn't matter; it is still measuring distance, or in the case of calcium, the concentration of calcium in the blood.
 Always get a copy of your lab results: the units are always right on the report.

-Measuring just blood calcium is not enough
+Measuring just blood calcium may not be enough

 to rule out hyperparathyroidism as cause of kidney stones.